Women-Devs-SG/womendevssg/src/pages/about.md

 ### What roles are available?

-Roles differ based on the tasks our [Volunteer Bot](https://github.com/Women-Devs-SG/volunteer-telegram-bot?tab=readme-ov-file#-features) assigns to you.
-The volunteer bot presents for each event.
-Tasks can range from speaking, to facilitation, to making social media banners for pre-event or post-event marketing.
+We use a task-based system where volunteers can browse available tasks through our [Volunteer Bot](https://github.com/Women-Devs-SG/volunteer-telegram-bot) and commit to ones that interest them.
+Tasks range from speaking and event facilitation to creating social media content for events.

 ### What is the expected time commitment?